thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/05-routing.desc.md

 A good example of this is gmail. gmail has different views for your inbox, viewing a specific email, composing a message, viewing starred emails, viewing spam etc.  The app is still a single page app, you just don't see everything at once.

-**EXERCISE**  Open up your gmail (or similar email provider) account.
+<input type="checkbox"></input>**EXERCISE**  Open up your gmail (or similar email provider) account.
 Try clicking around and accessing the different features.
 Pay special attention to the url bar.
 What do you notice?

 Typical issues with complex single page apps are: